Creation and maintenance of Subversion repositories

 NOTE: Both commands need to be run to make a change in permissions on everything existing now (without -d) and everything created in the future (default = with -d).

 There is a cron job that sweeps through the /cvs/user and cvs/proj repositories and performs a chown to the owner of the repository of everything within, in case a different user creates files within the repository.

 It is far beyond the scope of this document to describe all of the details of using Subversion.
-A comprehensive tutorial has been copied here.
+The department no longer has a local copy of a tutorial.

 There are other tutorials available online.
 Recommendations on other tutorials are welcome and should be submitted to the maintainer of this document.

 The process of getting started with Subversion may take a bit of time, so plan to try the Subversion repository and try some tutorials to get up to speed.